Hook, Fareham: Industrial hamlet

 The modern hamlet of Hook is linked to the return to England of William Hornby, Governor of Bombay.
 After his return in 1783 the British Government granted Hornby land at Hook where, between 1785 and 1789, he set about building a country mansion modelled upon Government House in Bombay.
 There is a memorial window to William Hornby in St Peter's Church in Titchfield.
 The parkland, laid out as a setting for the mansion, resulted in the removal of what remained of the medieval hamlet.
 The work also involved the diversion of existing local roads and the construction of a sea wall across the creek, reducing the former inlet to a small stream.
 At the time the mansion was built there was no bridge across the fleet at Newtown as there is today, and access to the estate was from Titchfield via Abshot and Hook Park Road.

 William Hornby died in 1803 and ownership of the estate passed to his son John.
 When John Hornby died in 1832 ownership passed on to his son, William.
 It was William Hornby, the grandson of Governor Hornby, who constructed the estate buildings which form the industrial hamlet at Hook.
 These comprised a Blacksmiths House, Smithy and four workers cottages to serve his estate.
 There is some evidence that the Wheelwrights House is of an earlier date although the shop adjoining was probably built (or rebuilt) at this time.
 The four cottages were probably built in 1846.
 Initially built to serve the estate, the smithy and wheelwright's shop gradually expanded to serve the much wider area of Warsash and Locks Heath, becoming a small industrial centre providing woodwork and ironwork for the district.

 The mansion was destroyed by fire around midnight on the night of 17 July 1903.
 Only a group of listed buildings associated with the house, which lie to the west of the conservation area, survive as a reminder.
 These include the Georgian stable block, known as Golf House, the walled garden and the Orangery.
 A scatter of older cottages still survive on Hook Park Road, including a former schoolhouse, these mark the route to the old hamlet and the former Hook House.
 The industrial hamlet survives as a notable example of a group of Victorian estate buildings and its buildings form the core of the Hook Conservation Area.

 Modern times

-Today the hamlet of Hook with its tranquillity and sense of historic difference to the large conurbation of the Western Wards, which has now sadly consumed Warsash, finds itself at the epicentre of an increasingly important debate concerning the overall strategic planning vision by the Borough of Fareham.
-Only the passage of time will tell whether this small hamlet will survive in its current form or will have to succumb to the ever-encroaching sprawl of urbanisation.

 The relationship between Hook and Warsash is reflected in the local names of Hook-with-Warsash school and Hook-with-Warsash nature reserve.
+Also Hook with Warsash Animal Sanctuary.